pv(1) — Linux manual page

 HOME The current user's home directory.
 This may be used by

-exchange messages between pv instances: if the
+“--remote” to exchange messages between pv instances: if

-/run/user/UID/ directory does not exist (where UID is the
+the /run/user/UID/ directory does not exist (where UID is

-current user ID), then $HOME/.pv/ will be used instead.
+the current user ID), then $HOME/.pv/ will be used instead.

 TMPDIR, TMP